Meet your Bishop

 Personal and professional challenges have caused Hutterer to grow and constantly pushed her to trust the promise of death, resurrection, and new life.
 As she enters this new call as bishop, she trusts God’s leadership, guidance, and presence, and calls you to join her, using all of the gifts each of us has to be Jesus in the world today.

-In 2011 she lost her husband Gary Erickson to ALS.
+In 2011 she lost her first husband, Gary Erickson, to ALS.
+In May, 2019, Deborah married Reverend Alan Field.
 She has two adult children, Mitch Hutterer and Marissa Machado, who reside in Minnesota with her five grandchildren.
 Her parents Jerry and Evelyn Spiess live in Sun City West, Arizona.

 You can contact Bishop Hutterer at 602-957-3223 or email@example.com.